FOMI: Events

 Given the dependence of Burundi on agriculture, any change to the inputs could have serious effects.

 Until 2019 all crop fertilization formulas in Burundi were based on chemical (mineral) formulas.

 Use of FOMI organo-mineral fertilizers in Burundi began in 2019.

 There were questions about the fertilizer's effectiveness compared to chemical fertilizers, particularly from rice farmers on the Imbo plain, but also from farmers of other crops.

 Trials began in 2019, and new formulas for rice, potato and maize were developed based on results.

 In December 2019 the sugar company SOSUMO validated a study by experts from the Institute of Agronomic Sciences of Burundi (ISABU) that recommended using new techniques and types of fertilizer to boost production.

 The authors noted that the existing system had been unchanged for thirty years.

 SOSUMO agreed to now use organic fertiliser produced by FOMI, which would reduce costs, including foreign currency costs.

-In November 2021 Déo Guide Rurema, Minister of Environment, Agriculture and Livestock, visited FOMI with a delegation and asked about availability of fertilizers.
+In November 2021 Déo Guide Rurema, the then Minister of Environment, Agriculture and Livestock, visited FOMI with a delegation and asked about availability of fertilizers.

 Demand was higher than supply, and Bubanza Province was complaining about lack of FOMI fertilizer.

-Although the stocks allocated to Bubanza were available, lack of fuel was affecting transportation to the province.
+Although the stocks allocated to Bubanza were available, lack of fuel was affecting transportation to the province.The delegation also conducted a firsthand inspection of the FOMI fertilizer manufacturing process.
+The visit gave the fertilizer a clean bill of health.

-The delegation was also able to view the manufacturing process and dispel the rumours that the fertilizer is made from sand and rice.

-In December 2021 FOMI received three certificates issued by the International Organization for Standardization (ISO), which would allow export of FOMI products.
+In December 2021 FOMI received three certificates issued by the International Organization for Standardization (ISO), further strengthening export of FOMI products.

 In December 2021 Ministry of Agriculture arranged a workshop with ISABU, the International Rice Research Institute (RRI) and FOMI to present results and recommendations from research on the new organo-Mineral fertilizers.

-The new formulas used different combininations of the three fertlizers, FOMI Imbura, FOMI-Bagara and FOMI Totahaza, with recommended amounts per hectare.
+The new formulas used different combininations of the three fertilizers, FOMI Imbura, FOMI-Bagara and FOMI Totahaza, with recommended amounts per hectare.